 4. Unlimited Space for Food Images

 They say that a picture is worth a thousand words, and nowhere is this more true than with menus.
-Having good menu pictures will improve the visual appeal of your menu and make customers far more likely to order items off of it.
+Having great pizza images in a high resolution will improve the visual appeal of your menu and make customers far more likely to order items off of it.
 The problem is that a physical menu has very limited space, meaning you can only fit a few pictures if you’re lucky.
 Once making the switch to an online version, you can make the menu as long or wide as you want.
 So if you want to add images for every single dish, you’re able to do so freely.

 With all of these various benefits, it’s obvious why QR menus are the new preference for more and more restaurants.
-Whether or not you plan to make the transition, here is another way that you can improve your menu design through better menu copy.
+Whether or not you plan to make the transition, here are other ways that you can improve your restaurant menu.

 Posted on Tue, Apr 26, 2022 @ 09:04 AM.